anovos/anovos-docs/docs/anovos-config-file-desc/index.md

         the report for easy referencing.
-Note: In case of azure databricks, azure dbfs path should be like "/dbfs/directory_name" and For azure blob storage path should be like "/dbfs/mnt/directory_name" beacause in report generation all the operations happen in python not pysaprk.
+Note: In case of azure databricks, azure dbfs path should be like "/dbfs/directory_name" and For azure blob storage path should be like "/dbfs/mnt/directory_name" beacause in report generation all the operations happen in python.

     g.  metricDict_path: Path of metric dictionary.
-        Note: In case of azure databricks, azure dbfs path should be like "/dbfs/directory_name" and For azure blob storage path should be like "/dbfs/mnt/directory_name" beacause in report generation all the operations happen in python not pysaprk.
+        Note: In case of azure databricks, azure dbfs path should be like "/dbfs/directory_name" and For azure blob storage path should be like "/dbfs/mnt/directory_name" beacause in report generation all the operations happen in python.

     h.  final_report_path: Path where final report is saved.
 File path can be a local path or s3 path (when running with AWS cloud services), azure dbfs or azure blob storage (when running with Azure databricks).
-        Note: azure dbfs path should be like "/dbfs/directory_name" and For azure blob storage path should be like "/dbfs/mnt/directory_name" beacause in report generation all the operations happen in python not pysaprk.
+        Note: azure dbfs path should be like "/dbfs/directory_name" and For azure blob storage path should be like "/dbfs/mnt/directory_name" beacause in report generation all the operations happen in python.

 11. **write_intermediate**